Families and Friends of Lesbians and Gays: Background

-Rose Robertson was receiving over 100 phone calls and letters a week from highly distressed gay teenagers, many of whom had self harmed.
-Rose often mediated between parents mostly successfully, who had rejected their own sons and daughters due to their child's sexuality.
-Despite being verbally abused, physically attacked, targeted with extreme homophobia from right-wing extremists, arson attacks on her home, excrement posted through her letterbox, abusive phone calls and hate mail she persevered with helping young LGBT+ people until her death.
+The organisation has its roots in 1965 when Rose Robertson (28 October 1916–10 August 2011), a former World War II SOE agent, set up Parents Enquiry, inspired by her experiences working with the resistance in occupied France.
+Rose was herself heterosexual and had married George Robertson in 1954; he died in 1984.
+Rose launched Britain's first helpline to assist, inform and support parents and their lesbian, gay and bisexual children.
+Robertson usually received over 100 phone calls and letters a week from distressed gay teenagers, many of whom had self-harmed.
+She often acted as a mediator between parents who had rejected their own sons and daughters due to their child's sexuality, mostly successfully.
+She was verbally abused, physically attacked, and targeted with homophobia from right-wing extremists including arson attacks on her home, excrement posted through her letterbox, abusive phone calls and hate mail.
+Though Parents Enquiry ceased operations in the 1990s, Robertson continued to help young LGBTQ people until her death.
+Obituaries to Rose appeared in The Daily Telegraph, The Guardian and the Pink Paper, as well as from the Peter Tatchell Foundation.

-Obituaries to Rose appeared in The Telegraph, The Guardian and The Pink Paper news papers and at the Peter Tatchell Foundation.
-The Manchester Parents Group had produced a video introduced by Sir Ian McKellen in 1990 in which Rose Robertson appeared, one of the last surviving VHS Video copies, although in worn condition was digitised by a volunteer in 1999 for preservation.